Hannah37/ConDOR-ICLR25/README.md

 ```
 python main.py --warmup=1
 ```
-To train TDM, set path of the trained RDM in train() of trainer.py.
+To train TDM, set the path of the trained RDM in train() of trainer.py.

 ```
 pth = os.path.join('warmup_RDM.pt')
 ```
-Finally, run the following command to train TDM and evaluate the performence of ConDOR (RDM + TDM):
+Finally, run the following command to train TDM and evaluate the performance of ConDOR (RDM + TDM):

 ```
 python main.py
 ```

 ## Citation
-If you would like to cite our paper, please use the bibtex below.
+If you would like to cite our paper, please use the BibTeX below.

 ```
 @inproceedings{choconditional,